Arthur Briggs (musician)

 James Arthur Briggs (April 9, 1901 Grenada – July 15, 1991, Paris) was a British Caribbean jazz trumpeter and orchestra leader who performed in Europe.

 Career

 Briggs was born in St. George's on the Caribbean island of Grenada on April 9, 1901, the youngest of ten children.
+He studied music with Will Marion Cook at the Martin-Smith School of Music.

 He played the trumpet and eventually joined the 369th US Infantry Band.
 He was actually under age and moved his date of birth back to 1899.
 He was still considered too young to travel to Europe during the first World War.
 Briggs finally traveled to Europe in June of 1919 while playing with Will Marion Cook and his Southern Syncopated Orchestra.

 Admired for his technical virtuosity and clear tone, he worked in the United States and Europe for 10 years before eventually settling in Europe in 1931.
 He set up a band with Freddy Johnson and worked with artists all over Europe, including Coleman Hawkins and Django Reinhardt.